So, you wanna go to Japan?

 Besides the $3,400 trip cost, you'll need money for food (beyond breakfast), drinks, train tickets to/from the airport ($40 round-trip), and souvenirs.
 That's about it.

 Here's a rough breakdown on what costs may be:

 - $1,000 - Food (incl. three high-cost "fancy" dinners)

 - $??? - Souvenirs

 - $??? - Alcohol

 As far as alcohol goes, some of us drink more, some drink less, some don't drink.
 Those of us that drink more will be spending quite a bit more cash during the trip.
 That's how it goes!
-(Prices for drinks are roughly equivalent to prices in the US, but there aren't usually any Happy Hour prices in Japan, unfortunately.
+Prices for drinks are roughly equivalent to prices in the US, but there aren't usually any Happy Hour prices in Japan, unfortunately.
 Figure about $5-6 for a pint of beer in most spots (or the equivalent pour of sake/shochu/spirits).

 Credit cards are accepted pretty much everywhere, and debit cards can be used at almost any ATM to withdraw yen.
 It is recommended to always have cash on you, as splitting up the bill at restaurants becomes a huge pain (if not completely impossible) if we have multiple credit cards to split it into (actually, most restaurants will just refuse to split the check in the first place—it's just not a Japanese thing to do).

 And now, a special note about our "fancy dinners"...